-do not represent cash flow from operations as defined by GAAP,

-- should not be considered as alternatives to consolidated net income determined in accordance with GAAP as a measure of operating performance, - are not alternatives to cash flows as a measure of liquidity.
+- do not represent cash flow from operations as defined by GAAP, - should not be considered as alternatives to consolidated net income determined in accordance with GAAP as a measure of operating performance, and - are not alternatives to cash flows as a measure of liquidity.

-The following schedule reconciles total FFO to consolidated net income and diluted net income per share to diluted FFO per share.
+The following schedule reconciles total FFO to consolidated net income.